Crew insights: Their love of demolition and why they stay with Demo For Your Reno

 While the living wage is based on location-specific data for a family of four, comprising two working adults and two dependent children.
 It accounts for community-specific costs and metrics.
 Unlike the minimum wage, which is provincially legislated, living wage employers voluntarily pay this (typically higher than the minimum) rate and agree to maintain certification standards.

 Calculating the Living Wage

-The hourly pay is calculated based on a household of two adults working full time, with two dependent children.
+The hourly pay is calculated based on a household of two adults working full-time, with two dependent children.
 Rent, food, shelter, transportation, medical fees, and recreation are factored in, as well as enough for a modest (and deserved) vacation.
-The wage is also calculated based on the family life cycle, taking in future considerations of both younger and older household members.
+The wage is also calculated based on the family life cycle, taking in the future considerations of both younger and older household members.

-The Ontario Living Wage’s calculations do not take into account the following: saving for debt payments, home ownership, retirement, children’s education savings and anything outside of a small emergency expenses.
+The Ontario Living Wage’s calculations do not consider the following: saving for debt payments, home ownership, retirement, children’s education savings, and anything outside of small emergency expenses.

 Why Work For a Living Wage Employer in Demolition?

 The demo business is no stranger to high turnover rates.
 Demo For Your Reno has always been different.
 We understand that demolition may not be your dream job, but we are upfront with potential and current employees alike that we wish to provide long-term employment.

 Our demolition company has provided a stable vocation to many, as well as a launchpad for career growth, which we continually aspire to foster.
 Many of our workers saw this as a temporary and interim way to earn while job-seeking elsewhere.
 However, they chose to stay when they saw the pros of working for DFYR.

 You don’t have to take our word for it, as we have employee testimonials to prove it!

 What it means to be a Living Wage Employer